Visionary computers of the past

-There are also technical reasons for that traditionally uninspired approach to computer design; one is that computer hardware is usually composed of an array of flat rectangular elements whose arrangement is based on a rigidly rectangular 3D grid; something which admittedly doesn’t leave much space for inventiveness.
-Yet, especially with the progress of miniaturization, there is still room for interesting experimentation, happily; otherwise, this section of Inexhibit would have been really short.
+There are also technical reasons for so many uninspired computer designs; one is that the hardware of computers usually consists of flat rectangular elements whose arrangement is based on a rigidly rectangular three-dimensional grid; something which doesn’t leave much space for inventiveness, indeed.
+Nevertheless, especially with the progress of component miniaturization, there is much room now for more interesting designs.

 Evolution of the species?
 From left to right: Brionvega 201 TV set, 1969 (design: Richard Sapper, Marco Zanuso); NeXT Cube workstation, 1986 (design: Hartmut Esslinger); Power Mac G4 Cube, 2000 (design: Jonathan Ive / Apple Design Team)

 “…I am your father!”
 Left: Brionvega Algol portable TV, 1965 (design: Richard Sapper, Marco Zanuso); right: iMac G3, 1998 (design: Jonathan Ive)

-Until recently, the most relevant influences on the design of computers came from two main sources: science fiction films (2001 A Space Odyssey, and Minority Report, just to name a few), and ante-PC era consumer electronics, especially through the work of German and Italian designers such as Dieter Rams, Richard Sapper, and Marco Zanuso, for example.
-Yet, over time, also designs that express an original approach, which doesn’t rely on previous archetypes, have emerged; suggesting that computer design could be possibly adult enough to find its own way.
+Until recently, the most relevant influences on the design of computers came from two main sources: science fiction films (2001 A Space Odyssey, and Minority Report, just to name a few), and pre-PC era consumer electronics, especially in the work of German and Italian designers such as Dieter Rams, Richard Sapper, and Marco Zanuso, among others.

-our articles about Visionary computer design of the past
+our articles about Visionary computers of the past

 copyright Inexhibit 2022 - ISSN: 2283-5474